tomcatbuzz/Member-Database-UI-Java-with-CRUD/README.md

 your changes in the Javaconnection.java file below.
 To use this program, you will need to Modify the javaconnect.java file @line 23.
 Connection conn= (Connection) DriverManager.getConnection("jdbc:mysql://localhost:3306/Fitness247", "root", "ADDYOURPASSWORDHERE");
-The above line is line 23, the database name "Fitness247" is used as my default, you can change that here and rename your database name.
+The database name "Fitness247" is used as my default, you can change that here and rename your database name.
 You will also need to configure your MYSQL username "root" and password "ADDYOURPASSWORDHERE".

 This program, once connected to the database can be used to store memeber or client information.